Frequently Asked Questions (FAQs) Regarding Coronavirus Disease 2019 (COVID-19) Updated 1/18/2022

 TELEHEALTH DELIVERY & BILLING

-- Answer: Yes, AHCCCS covers all forms of telehealth services including asynchronous (store and forward), remote patient monitoring, teledentistry, and telemedicine (interactive audio and video).
-See the AHCCCS Telehealth web page.
+- Answer: Yes, AHCCCS covers all forms of telehealth services including asynchronous (store and forward), remote patient monitoring, teledentistry, telemedicine (interactive audio and video), and audio-only modalities.
+See the AHCCCS Telehealth web page or more information, including the AHCCCS Medical Policy Manual (AMPM) 320-I Telehealth, the AHCCCS Telehealth Code Set, and other telehealth resources.

-- 3. Question: Will all AHCCCS Health Plans and the AHCCCS Fee-For-Service Programs honor the use of the telehealth and/or telephonic services and service codes, as expanded by AHCCCS in response to COVID-19?
+- 2. (updated 1/4/22) Question: Will all AHCCCS Health Plans and the AHCCCS Fee-For-Service Programs honor the use of telehealth (including audio-only), as expanded by AHCCCS in response to COVID-19?

 - Answer: The rates on the AHCCCS fee schedule for services offered via telehealth and/or telephonically are not lower than the published rates for "in-person" services.

-- 5. Question: Are AHCCCS health plans required to reimburse at the same rate for services provided “in-person” and services provided via telehealth and/or telephonically?
+- 4. (updated 1/4/22) Question: Are AHCCCS health plans required to reimburse at the same rate for services provided “in-person” and services provided via telehealth (including audio-only)?

 - Answer: On March 18, 2020, CMS issued guidance for Medicaid programs confirming that FQHCs and RHCs can offer services via telehealth, including services via telephone.
 For more information on the services that can be offered via telehealth/telephone, please see other telehealth questions/answers in this FAQ document.